BioBoost/vives-smart-campus/project/software-design.md

 The backend will require an MQTT client service which transfers the data from TTN to both the database and your own MQTT server, where the pure data is pushed in a format of your own choosing (for example JSON).
 The TTN messages contain metadata which is of no concern for this application.

-This setup also allows other clients (for example the front-end) to receive the real-time data.
+This setup also allows other clients (for example the front-end) to receive the data real-time.

 Want to know more about MQTT then checkout [https://www.hivemq.com/mqtt-essentials/](https://www.hivemq.com/mqtt-essentials/).